Windows Vista, 7, 8 and 8.1 already have Windows Search, a powerful indexing and searching software, preinstalled.

 In Windows Vista, Start menu search does not allow usage of kinds, such as "kind:picture".

-In Windows 8, search boxes in Windows Explorer work just like in Windows 7, but keyboard shortcut Windows Key+F opens a new Modern UI/Metro-style Search pane.
-It offers three last searches that you can click for quick reuse; or you can type in a new search and press Enter.
+In Windows 8 and 8.1, search boxes in File Explorer work just like in Windows 7, but keyboard shortcut Windows Key+F opens the new Modern UI/Metro-style Search pane that looks for files.
+In Windows 8, it offers three last searches that you can click for quick reuse; or you can type in a new search and press Enter.
+Windows 8.1 does not offer recent searches the same way - it offers a previously used term on top only if some letters in Search box match with it ("lightroom 5" is an example in the picture below).

 Search results are based on both full and partial names.
 You could find Minesweeper by typing in minesweeper or mine.
 Typing in picture displays both My Pictures folder, picture files, programs containing word "picture" in their name, etc.